Nicolaad/tdt4140/README.md

 #### Viritual enviroment
 The viritual enviroment makes sure that your python enviroment is not changed based on other projects, and reduces errors in setup.

-First of all, make sure you have Python XXX installed, and cloned the repository.
-Open up the terminal (for mac/linux, use powershell for windows) navigate to the repository, then follow these commands:
+First of all, make sure you have [Python 3.8.1](https://www.python.org/downloads/release/python-381/) or later installed.
+Then clone the repository in a desired location.
+Open up the terminal (for mac/linux, use powershell for windows) navigate to into repository (`cd 19`), then follow these commands:
-First navigate into the backend folder with `cd backend` Then create the python viritual enviroment with `python3.8 -m venv env` You should now have (env) visible in your terminal.
+First navigate into the backend folder with `cd backend` Then create the python viritual enviroment with `python -m venv env` (if you are not running python 3.8.1 by default, you might have to specify it e.g `python3.8 -m venv env`. to check which is your default python, type ``python --version``)

+You then need to activate the enviroment.
+To activate the enviroment run the script for your OS:

+Once done, you should have (env) visible in your terminal.
 If you close the terminal window, do the activate steps below to reinstantiate the enviroment.

-To activate the enviroment run the script for your OS:

 ##### Windows(powershell)
 Activate the enviroment with the following command `./env/Scripts/activate.ps1` Caution!
-You might have to run set-executionPolicy RemoteSigned in powershell as an administrator if the command does not work type `deactivate` to exit the enviroment.
+You might have to run set-executionPolicy RemoteSigned in powershell as an administrator if the command does not work

 ##### Linux/mac
-Activate the viritual enviroment with `source env/bin/activate` To exit the viritual enviroment, type `deactivate`
+Activate the viritual enviroment with `source env/bin/activate`

 #### Installing dependencies